-The story of the Queen of Sheba stands as the antithesis to the story of Solomon’s judgment, not only with respect to the relationship between speech and action, but also in its attitude to the accepted social order and to its binaries.
-The Queen of Sheba, similar to the prostitutes, also threatens the conventional social order.
-She resists placement within the normative distinctions in social and cultural categories.
+The story of the Queen of Sheba stands as the antithesis to the story of Solomon’s judgment, not only with respect to the relationship between speech and action, but also in its attitude toward the accepted social order and its binaries.
+The Queen of Sheba, like the prostitutes, also threatens the conventional social order.
+She resists placement within the normative distinctions of social and cultural categories.
 She is a woman whose marital and maternal status do not define her.
-Her words revolve around wisdom and there is no discernible act of seduction or other stereotypically female practices.
-She does glorify God but there is no indication that she joined the people of Israel, or that she becomes part of the family, and so she remains a foreigner.
-It can even be said that she is “a stranger among strangers” since, of the many rulers who came to Solomon to see his wisdom (1Kgs 5:10–14), she is the only woman.
-Furthermore, she functions in the public sphere in a leadership role, usually reserved for men, and is the only one who came not only to hear the wisdom of Solomon, but also to test it.
-In all these points, the Queen of Sheba challenges that which is familiar and known.
+Her words revolve around wisdom, with no discernible hint of seduction or other stereotypically female practices.
+She glorifies God but there is no indication that she joined the people of Israel, and so she remains a foreigner.
+It can even be said that she is “a stranger among strangers” since, of the many rulers who came to Solomon to behold his wisdom (1 Kgs 5.10–14), she is the only woman.
+Furthermore, she functions in the public sphere as a leader, a role usually reserved for men, and is the only one who came not only to hear the wisdom of Solomon, but also to test it.
+On all these points, the Queen of Sheba challenges that which is familiar and known.

-The relationship between the queen and Solomon is also not truly clear and remains shrouded in obscurity.
-It is true that the Queen of Sheba does not openly and explicitly seduce Solomon, but she tells him “All that was on her mind (lǝbābāh).”
-Solomon does not take her, but ‘there was nothing hidden from the king that he could not explain to her’ (1Kgs 10:2–3)., and at the end of the meeting he ‘gave to the Queen of Sheba every desire that she expressed, as well as what he gave her out of Solomon’s royal bounty.’
-(1Kgs 10:13) כפי שהראנו קודם לכן, The reader senses an intimacy, perhaps even erotic in nature, between them that goes beyond a matter-of-fact diplomatic connection, but finds no explicit indication that any such thing took place.
+The nature of the relationship between the Queen and Solomon is shrouded in obscurity.
+While she does not explicitly seduce Solomon, she tells him “All that was on her mind (lǝbābāh).”
+As for Solomon, “there was nothing hidden from the king that he could not explain to her” (1 Kgs 10.2–3), and before parting he “gave to the Queen of Sheba every desire that she expressed, as well as what he gave her out of Solomon’s royal bounty” (1 Kgs 10.13).
+As shown above, the reader senses an intimacy, perhaps even erotic in nature, between the two leaders that goes beyond a dry diplomatic relationship; however, there is no explicit indication that any such thing took place.The mention of riddles in this context also lends the narrative an air of sexuality, as discussed above.

-אזכור החידות, כפי שטענו קודם, מוסיף אף הוא לרושם זה

-Lastly, it should be noted that the words “for the name of the Lord” (1Kgs 10:1) neither appear in the version of the story attested to in Chronicles, nor in the Targum of Kings.
-This conspicuous absence in these sources seemingly suggests that the original story did not emphasize the role of God and that the redacted narrative in Kings added it to possibly blur the original context of the encounter between the sexes and monarchs.
+Finally, the words “for the name of the Lord” (1 Kgs 10.1) do not appear in the version of the story attested to in Chronicles, nor in the Targum of Kings.
+This conspicuous absence in these sources may suggests that the original story did not emphasize the role of God and that the redacted narrative in Kings may have added it, perhaps to blur the original context of the encounter between the sexes and monarchs.